j-james/math/precalculus/3d-space-and-vectors.md

 ![Right Hand Rule](../assets/precalculus/3d_space_and_vectors_8.svg)
 ![Torque Distance Force](../assets/precalculus/3d_space_and_vectors_9.jpg)

 **Torque** (in physics) is a force, and is how much turning power you have.
 It is the cross product of the radius vector and force vector.
-Units are Newton-meter or lbs-ft, not same as work, which is energy, and Newton-meter is joule.\
+Units are Newton-meter or lbs-ft, not same as work, which is energy, and Newton-meter is joule.<br>
 (Distance not in same direction, it's perpendicular; multiply by unitless rotation (radians) to get work.)

 The **standard equation of a plane** containing the point $P (x_1, y_1, z_1)$ and having nonzero normal (perpendicular) vector $\vec{n} = \langle a, b, c \rangle$ is